aarneranta/python-course-gbg/extralab/extralab.md

 ```
 The function performs **pattern matching** on the operator, calls itself on the arguments, and combines the results by using appropriate operators.
 You will need one if/elif branch for each form of expression, corresponding to the seven differentiation rules stated above.
+A complete example of pattern matching is shown in the `value()` function in `parse_symbolic.py`, which calculates the value of a polynomial for a given value of the variable `x`.

 When performed by using the recursive rules, differentiation produces very complex expressions.
 For instance,